Understanding How Google Ranks Search Results

 Relevance

-Google sometimes provides personalized results to users if it thinks they’re looking for specific things based on their past search history or location.
+When appropriate, Google uses location and search history to deliver more relevant results.
 For example, a user searching for the best hairdresser probably doesn’t want to get on a plane for a haircut.
 Google understands this and returns results relevant to the person’s location.

 Freshness is another form of relevance, as Google may rank updated content higher for time-sensitive search terms.
 For instance, someone searching for information about a product recall likely wants to know about the most recent event rather than past recalls.
-Google will rank up-to-date pages higher than older content in this situation.
+Google will rank up-to-date pages higher than older content.

-You can’t ensure your content is 100% relevant to all users.
-However, there are some simple things you can do to optimize its applicability to a broader audience:
+While you can’t ensure your content is 100% relevant to all users, there are some simple things you can do to optimize its applicability to a broader audience:

 Content Quality